 TBS requires government institutions to post summaries of their completed PIAs on their corporate websites.
-This requirement is under development by the CMH.
+The fulfilment of this requirement is in progress by the CMH.

 Public Interest Disclosures

 At the discretion of the head of the institution, paragraph 8(2)(m) of the Privacy Act permits the disclosure of personal information, without consent, if upon careful examination such disclosure is deemed to be in the public interest.